bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 #### 3.2.
 General Guidance

 Relying parties need to validate IdP signatures, assertion expirations, and audience parameters.
 Additionally, RPs need to test that these validation checks are working at all times because there will be no outward indication that something is wrong with the system until an attack occurs.
-Relying parties must also verify the origin of the information that they recieve, as an attacker might try to inject a valid assertion from another user in order to take over an account.
+Relying parties must also verify the origin of the information that they receive, as an attacker might try to inject a valid assertion from another user in order to take over an account.

 ##### 3.2.1.
 Validating IdP Signatures